djhmateer/djhmateer.github.io/_posts/2021-11-11-custom interactive dashboard in excel.md

 What I'd like to do is drill into a day (eg yesterday) and see what that 500 error was.

-Porbably need a slicer, and a way to see the raw data
+Probably need a slicer, and a way to see the raw data

-## Raw Data
+## Exploring Data

 Right click